-Fix 3.
-Run CHKDSK CMD to Check and Fix Internal Disk Errors that Make Hard Drive Not Recognized
+Fix 4.
+Run CHKDSK CMD to Check and Fix Internal Disk Errors that Make the Hard Drive Not Recognized

-Applies to: Fix internal errors that cause HDD/SSD not detected or not recognized by PC, not showing up on laptop.
+Applies to: Fix internal errors that cause HDD/SSD not detected or not recognized by the PC, not showing up on the laptop.

 After the hard drive is detected in BIOS, you can try to open it on your PC.
 If you still cannot open it on the PC, here you can run CMD to repair the internal hard drive error that causes the hard drive undetectable or unreadable by your PC:

 Step 1.
-Press Win + R to open a Run dialog and type: cmd to open Command Prompt by hitting Enter.
+Press Win + R to open a Run dialog and type cmd to open a Command Prompt by hitting Enter.